Children's Services Practice Notes — Return to homepage

 Harm and Worry Statements

-• Harm - The reporter stated that Ms. Smith left her child, Betty (7), home alone overnight.
+• Harm: The reporter stated that Ms. Smith left her child, Betty (7), home alone overnight.
 Betty stated to the reporter that she was scared to be alone.

-• Worry - Betty could be hurt by an accident and feel scared without an adult to care for her if she is left alone overnight.
+• Worry: Betty could be hurt by an accident and feel scared without an adult to care for her if she is left alone overnight.

 Safety Plans

-Another way to initiate a discussion on whether a safety plan is realistic and achievable is by asking scaling questions to assess a parent's willingness, capacity, and confidence with the plan.
+SOP calls for families to help write and agree to safety plan goals.
+Workers can also use scaling questions to assess a parent's willingness, capacity, and confidence with the plan.
 For example:

-• Willingness - "On a scale from 0 to 10, where 0 means you are unwilling to have your neighbor stay overnight with Betty, and 10 means you are totally willing, where are you?"
+• Willingness: "On a scale from 0 to 10, where 0 means you are unwilling to have your neighbor stay overnight with Betty and 10 means you are totally willing, where are you?"

 Building Safety Networks